 Students are not the only ones who have to calculate their risks.

 Learning Chinese occupies a tiny fraction of the entire education business.
-Nevertheless, it is also considered by many as an important investment with high returns, a good job in a major Chinese company, closing deals with Chinese investors, and so on.
+Nevertheless, it is also considered by many as an important investment with high returns.

 Many people claim that learning Chinese and passing HSK test will land you a good job with good pay.
-What if this is not true, or at least not for you?
+What if this is not true?

-The worst of all scenario is that, what if you have never had a chance, or probably will never have a chance to use Chinese outside of your classroom?
-No chance to use your Chinese skills to make money at all.
+The worst of all scenario is that there is never a chance and probably will never have a chance for students to use Chinese in real life to make money.
+That probably makes it the worst investment of all.

-When all things considered, comparing to the money, time and effort that learning Chinese requires, profits that it generates is probably minimal or none.
+These are the things we face when learning Chinese is evaluated as an investment.
+Comparing to the money, time and effort that learning Chinese requires, profits that it generates is probably minimal or none.

 The conclusion is, if considering learning Chinese as an investment, this is not a very smart investment.
-Therefore, anyone who is using high investment returns to encourage people to learn Chinese is not being truthful.
+Anyone who is using high investment returns to encourage people to learn Chinese is not being truthful.

 Fortunately, we don’t have to think everything in monetary terms.
 Learning, not only Chinese, but learning in general, is an experience money can not accurately describe.

-Learning Chinese, in particular, is an ultimately satisfying, stimulating and rewarding experience, which gives students a chance to be self-disciplined, to know themselves better, to accept differences, and to be creative.
+Learning Chinese is an ultimately satisfying, stimulating and rewarding experience, which gives students a chance to be self-disciplined, to know themselves better, to accept differences, and to be creative.